Grilling is often seen as an outdoor pastime.

 - Floating lid can be awkward to use – A minor niggle, but the floating lid, once detached, can be difficult to lock back into place.

-If you’re looking for a good all-rounder, check out our runner up – the Ninja Foodi 5-in-1 grill.
-This model features a combination of indoor grill and air fryer, for versatile cooking with the BTU power of an outdoor gas grill.
+If you’re looking for even more cooking options than the Cuisinart, the Ninja Foodi 5-in-1 grill is a great option.
+This model features a combination of indoor grill and air fryer for versatile cooking with the BTU power of an outdoor gas grill.

 The 10” by 10” temperature-controlled grill plate accommodates enough food for an average family, while the 4-quart air fryer offers plenty of capacity for tasty side dishes.